Wuqiao mutiny

-The Wuqiao mutiny (吳橋兵變) was a soldier rebellion from 1631 to 1633 during the late years of Ming Dynasty, led by Kong Youde and Geng Zhongming, both of whom were lieutenants under the command of general Mao Wenlong, the defender of Pi Island.
+The Wuqiao mutiny (吳橋兵變) was a military revolt from 1631 to 1633 during the late years of the Ming dynasty, led by Kong Youde and Geng Zhongming.
+Both men were lieutenants under the command of general Mao Wenlong, the defender of Pi Island (Dongjiang), a strategically crucial island in the Yellow Sea that guarded the coastal land corridor into Joseon, a Ming tributary at the flank of the Manchu-led Later Jin (which later became the Qing dynasty).
+The revolt was eventually crushed by Ming government forces, although many surviving rebels managed to flee across the Bohai Sea and surrendered to the Manchu, significantly upsetting the balance of power between the Ming and the Later Jin.

 Background

-After Mao was summarily executed in 1629 by Yuan Chonghuan, Geng Zhongming started raiding Joseon for supplies, but was found out and jailed by his newly appointed superior Huang Long.
-Zhongming's brother Zhongyu revolted against Huang Long and imprisoned him.
+After Mao was executed in 1629 by Yuan Chonghuan, many of his old subordinates in Dongjiang were alienated by the new command and lost faith in the Ming cause.
+Geng Zhongming started raiding Joseon (which was previously defended by Mao) for supplies, but was found out and jailed by his newly appointed superior Huang Long.
+Zhongming's brother Zhongyu revolted against Huang and imprisoned him.
 Although Huang was eventually released, he was impeached by Sun Yuanhua for embezzling army funds.
-Conflicts between officers led to Kong Youde and Geng Zhongming (both of whom still held strong grudge over the execution of Mao) being transferred to Dengzhou in Shandong under the command of Sun Yuanhua (a protégé of Xu Guangqi), where they were put in charge of training troops using firearms.
+Conflicts between officers led to Kong Youde and Geng Zhongming being transferred to Dengzhou in Shandong under the command of Sun Yuanhua (a protégé of Xu Guangqi), where they were put in charge of firearm and artillery training for newly recruited troops.